How We Build One of the Largest B2B E-commerce Platforms in the World

 The project to develop a wholesale platform for medicines, including additional development and testing, spanned around 5-6 months, and cost the client several tens of thousands of euros.

-Conversely, the substantial project for Kia has been ongoing for several years, with a budget that extends into millions of dollars.
+Conversely, the substantial project for Kia has been ongoing for several years, with a budget that extends into the millions of dollars.

 The two instances discussed in this article represent opposite ends of the spectrum in the realm of B2B e-commerce platforms.
 One project is straightforward, while the other is exceedingly complex.
-Remember that the majority of projects tend to fall somewhere in between these two extremes however, if you aim to create a large-scale B2B web resource akin to the Kia case, we, as developers, are ready to guide and support you along this path.
+Remember that the majority of projects tend to fall somewhere in between these two extremes however, if your aim is to create a large-scale B2B web resource akin to the Kia case, we, as developers, are ready to guide and support you along this path.

 Request